changetocoding/PyLoreKelly/Week11/Week11.md

 Note some items are income and should be ignored

+The user inputting items is optional now

+As an extension can write stuff user inputted to file too

 ### Part III: Scrape website (Will skip)
 In this step we will scrape from a html page the budget information.
 We may skip this bit and cover webscraping in another semester. https://docs.python-guide.org/scenarios/scrape/